 Daylight Factor (DF) is used to study daylight illuminance levels under overcast sky conditions.
-It depends only on space geometry, materials and external obstructions (environment buildings and relief), regardless of climate data for building location.
+It depends on space geometry, materials and external obstructions (environment buildings and relief), regardless of climate data for building location.

 Daylight factor is defined as the ratio of the inside illuminance to the exterior diffuse horizontal illuminance on an unobstructued plane, for a standard CIE Overcast Sky luminance distribution.